ArionWM/Rapidex.Data/docs/SerializationDeserializationEntityData.md

-# Serialization and Deserialization of Entities
+# Serialization and Deserialization of Entity Data

 Rapidex Entities has custom serialization and deserialization logic to;